gatsbyjs/gatsby/docs/docs/recipes.md

 ## Creating pages

-You can create pages in Gatsby explicitly by definining React components in `src/pages/`, or programmatically by using the `createPages` API.
+You can create pages in Gatsby explicitly by defining React components in `src/pages/`, or programmatically by using the `createPages` API.

 - Walk through creating a page by defining a React component in `src/pages` in [tutorial part one](/tutorial/part-one/#familiarizing-with-gatsby-pages)
 - Walk through programmatically creating pages in [tutorial part seven](/tutorial/part-seven/)